 Simmer until the rice is tender, and then it’s time to make it creamy.

 Mix together evaporated milk (pro tip: you can substitute half & half for the evaporated milk) and flour and add the mixture to your simmering pot.
 Continue simmering for a few minutes, stir in your chicken (or turkey) and you’re all set.

 Really, that’s it!
 Creamy chicken and rice soup that tastes like it simmered all day in a matter of minutes.
-I like to serve mine with crusty bread.
+I like to serve mine with crusty bread or breadsticks.
 But after Thanksgiving, if we’re lucky enough to get leftover rolls from my sister that’s what will be on the menu.